Ninjalice/Solar-Spectropolarimetry-Mapper/README.md

 polarimeter (Low Noise Spectral Polarimeter ver.
 4 –LNSP4) hardware set.
 The scanning procedure was represented by the spiral movement of the antenna beam around the calculated solar disk centre.
-Further the maps are constructed after recalculations of observed samples from a time-antenna position domain to the screen plane by the regularization with bilinear or modified Richardson-Lucy (MLM) methods.
+Further the maps are constructed after recalculations of observed samples from a time-antenna position domain to the screen plane.

 ## Key Functionalities

 - Processes data from the VIRAC instrument on the RT-32 radio telescope.
 - Constructs Stokes I and Stokes V maps using spatial scanning procedures for the solar disk.
-- Employs bilinear and modified Richardson-Lucy (MLM) regularization methods for map reconstruction.
 - Offers a user-friendly interface through the `Main.ipynb` Jupyter Notebook.

 ## Project Structure